memerson12/drAAft/README.md

     - Always spawn at least 2 phantoms on Hard difficulty
     - The local difficulty multiplier of 3.0F has been removed, so the spawn attempt should succeed 3x as often
 - Ender Dragon:
-    - Fly-away height will always choose the lowest possible block.
-This means the dragon will not fly until it hits the height of the terrain + 20, which is usually around y-80.
+    - Fly-away will happen less frequently.
     - Dragon instant perch and straight node / diagonal node selection standardized based on the world seed.
 - Endermite spawn chance per thrown pearl is now 7% (was 5%).
     - This changes the amount of pearls needed for a 99% chance of getting an Endermite to 64 (was 90).